The Lord of the Rings: The Rings of Power season 1: Design

 Heinrichs was attached to the series before Bayona joined.
 Avery said he was hired because most of what had been done initially "wasn't working", and the design team was struggling with the budget and schedule.
-He stated that he had to "start from scratch" and work quickly to be ready for filming.
+He had to "start from scratch" and work quickly to be ready for filming.
 Heinrichs is credited as production designer for the first two episodes alongside Avery.
-Avery was given five "guideposts" by the showrunners when he joined: they wanted the series to feel like a real world that the characters lived in rather than a fantasy world; as many of the sets needed to be built for real as possible, using visual effects only when necessary; the audience should be able to easily identify the different cultures of Middle-earth; the design team had to work within the established budget and schedule; and the series had to be true to Tolkien.
+Avery was given five "guideposts" by the showrunners: they wanted the series to feel like a real world that the characters lived in rather than a fantasy world; as many of the sets needed to be built for real as possible, using visual effects only when necessary; the audience should be able to easily identify the different cultures of Middle-earth; the design team had to work within the established budget and schedule; and the series had to be true to Tolkien.

 Avery studied the evolution of Middle-earth illustrations as part of his research.
 The designers wanted Middle-earth to be recognizable for fans of the films, but they also had to reflect that the series is set thousands of years earlier and shows the "golden age" of many Middle-earth cultures.
 This contrasts with the Third Age's "period of decay".
 Hawley created mood boards that established a design language for each Middle-earth culture.
 The showrunners responded positively to these, and Avery was thankful that he could use them as the starting point for his own work.
 A "war room" was assembled where the design language for each culture was defined.
-Dialect coach Leith McPherson, who also worked on the Hobbit films, established different dialects for each culture, including standard English for Elves, Scottish for Dwarves, Northern English for the Southlanders, and Irish for Harfoots.
+Dialect coach Leith McPherson, returning from the Hobbit films, established different dialects for each culture: standard English for Elves, Scottish for Dwarves, Northern English for the Southlanders, and Irish for Harfoots.
 Daniel Reeve, who was responsible for calligraphy and maps on the films, returned to do the same for the series and also to invent new writing systems for some cultures.

+Auckland Film Studios was one of the season's production studios.

-Bayona initially oversaw design work at home in Barcelona from September to October 2019.
+Bayona initially oversaw design work from his home in Barcelona from September to October 2019.
 Avery said "the Sun never set on the Rings of Power art department", which had 30 illustrators working across five continents and nine time zones for 18 months.
 They created around 38,000 pieces of concept art across different mediums, and Howe filled 40 sketchbooks with drawings.
-The production had seven stages and multiple backlot spaces across Auckland Film Studios, Kumeu Film Studios, and Kelly Park Film Studios; Kelly Park is a former equestrian center where they could dig into the dirt floor.
-Wētā Workshop created props, weapons, and prosthetics for the season, which were shipped from Wellington to Auckland by truck.
+The production had seven stages and multiple backlot spaces across Auckland Film Studios, Kumeu Film Studios, and Kelly Park Film Studios.
+Kelly Park is a former equestrian center where they could dig into the dirt floor.
+Wētā Workshop created props, weapons, and prosthetics, which were shipped from Wellington to Auckland by truck.
 87 sets were built, 2,000 costumes were made, and more than 1,000 weapons and 2,500 arrows were created.